Eomm/blog-posts/posts/bonus-error-handler.md

 - The [`option.schemaErrorFormatter`](https://www.fastify.io/docs/v3.8.x/Server/#schemaerrorformatter) will improve the default **validation** errors messages
 - The [`fastify.setNotFoundHandler()`](https://www.fastify.io/docs/v3.8.x/Server/#setnotfoundhandler) deals with missing routes, the `errorHandler` may  not be invoked in this case

-As we see, Fastify has a lot of tools that can work together to archive all your needs to reply with clear errors!
+As we see, Fastify has a lot of tools that can work together to archive all your need to reply with clear errors!

 The first aspect to explain is the difference between: